scivision/fortran2018-examples/README.rst

 Programs
 ========
+Most people use the GNU compiler.

-If using the Intel compiler instead of GNU compiler, the NetCDF and HDF5 programs will need to be compiled with the Intel compiler.
+If using the Intel compiler instead of GNU compiler:

+* the NetCDF and HDF5 programs will need to be compiled with the Intel compiler.
+* you need to ``source compilervars.sh`` as usual with the Intel compiler or you will get ``*.so missing`` errors.

 Call Fortran from C++
 ---------------------